Procurement Lifecycle

 • Processes a Miscellaneous Payment Request (MPREQ) via GMS, for one-time payments of certain criteria, skipping steps 3-5 below (criteria are listed at Accounts Payable’s website >> Non-Procurement Expenses, and details regarding certain categories are available at the Tax Department’s website)

-The Unit Financial Management Team (specifically the CCM and SBM) reviews and approves the requisition (or MPREQ).
-If total anticipated lifetime spend is over $10,000, a contract is required (step 2).
+The Financial Management Team (specifically the CCM,SBM, CFO, or Treasurer) reviews and approves the requisition (or MPREQ).
+If total anticipated lifetime spend is over $10,000 or certain criteria in the contracts policy are invoked, a contract is required (step 2).
 If total spend is less than $10,000 or there is a master contract in place, step 2 is bypassed.

 Typical turnaround for entry and approval of a requisition or MPREQ, assuming complete information delivered by the Requesting Department, is 3-5 business days.
 (This does not include contract entry/approval or PO entry/approval, discussed below.)